mh4043/CollectiveBehavour-GroupC/README.md

 ## How to run - instructions
 There are some Python packages required to be installed, in order to be able to run the program.
 Check requirements [here](https://github.com/mh4043/CollectiveBehavour-GroupC/blob/main/code/requirements.txt).

 The program can afterwards be simply run, by applying the command below.
 Make sure you are inside the right directory (.../code).
+Before run, also make sure to create the 'figures' directory on the root level.
 ```
 python runner.py
 ```